 BOXRAW outline five boxing footwork drills that can help to improve a fighter’s movement, defence and attacking position in the ring.

 Beginning with boxing footwork drills that can be done anywhere to help get your legs moving faster and keeping them in sync with your arms too.
 This will also keep a high intensity as part of a workout to improve fitness and prepare you for fast bursts that occur in a fight scenario.

 The drill: Find a horizontal line on the floor to use as your starting point.
 Bring your left foot forward over the line first, followed by your right foot.
 Then bring your left foot back over the line along with your right foot.
 Engage your core and use your arms as leverage while finding your rhythm as you continue the step overs at a fast pace.

-> Staying in the same position but changing the direction of your feet next.
-This time moving your legs horizontally in a crossover motion but keeping the same intensity and working on your balance as well.
+Staying in the same position but changing the direction of your feet next.
+This time moving your legs horizontally in a crossover motion but keeping the same training intensity and working on your balance as well.

-> The drill: This time pick a vertical line on the floor as your starting point.
+The drill: This time pick a vertical line on the floor as your starting point.
 Cross your feet over that chosen line with your left foot in front of your right.
 Bring your feet back to their starting position then cross over again but this time with your left foot at the back.
 Again, it’s important to use your upper body as leverage and for balance throughout the drill.

 Leg strength is an important factor when it comes to improving overall with boxing footwork drills; this is what will help carry you through the rounds in a tough fight.

 The drill: Begin by standing over the stepper with one leg at each side and parallel to it.
 Use both legs to jump on to the stepper and quickly place your feet down on it before jumping back into your original position.
 Try to maintain a fast pace throughout your chosen set and make sure to use your upper body and core again as assistance.